Wolfgang von Kempelen: Inventions

-Though he had a long and successful career as a civil servant, von Kempelen was most famous for his construction of The Turk, a chess-playing automaton presented to Maria Theresa of Austria in 1769.
-The machine consisted of a life-sized model of a human head and torso, dressed in Turkish robes and a turban, seated behind a large cabinet on top of which a chessboard was placed.
+Though he had a long and successful career as a civil servant, von Kempelen was most famous for his construction of The Turk, a chess-playing automaton presented to Maria Theresa of Austria in 1770.
+The machine consisted of a life-sized model of a human head and upper body, dressed in Turkish robes and a turban, seated behind a large cabinet on top of which a chessboard was placed.
 The machine appeared to be able to play a strong game of chess against a human opponent, but was in fact merely an elaborate simulation of mechanical automation: a human chess master concealed inside the cabinet puppeteered the Turk from below by means of a series of levers.
 With a skilled operator, the Turk won most of the games played during its demonstrations around Europe and the Americas for nearly 84 years, playing and defeating many challengers including statesmen such as Napoleon Bonaparte and Benjamin Franklin.

 Kempelen also created a manually operated speaking machine.
 An early version (possibly an original) can still be seen in the Musical Instruments section of the Deutsches Museum in Munich.
-In 1789, he published a book containing his nearly twenty years of speech research, Mechanismus Der Menschlichen Sprache Nebst Beschreibung Seiner Sprechenden Maschine.
+In 1789, he published a book containing his nearly twenty years of speech research, Mechanismus der menschlichen Sprache Nebst Beschreibung seiner sprechenden Maschine.

-He constructed steam-engines, waterpumps, a pontoon bridge in Pressburg (1770), patented a steam turbine for mills (1788/89) and a typewriter for Mozart’s friend a blind Viennese pianist Maria Theresia von Paradis (1779), and built a theatre house in Buda (inaugurated 25 October 1790) (now Budapest) and the famous fountains at Schönbrunn in Vienna (1780).
+He constructed steam engines, water pumps, a pontoon bridge in Pressburg (1770), patented a steam turbine for mills (1788/89) and a typewriter for Mozart's friend a blind Viennese pianist Maria Theresia von Paradis (1779), and built a theatre house in Buda (inaugurated 25 October 1790) (now Budapest) and the famous fountains at Schönbrunn in Vienna (1780).
 He was also a talented artist and etcher, wrote poems and epigrams, and composed a singspiel, Andromeda and Perseus, performed in Vienna.

 Retirement and death

 He retired in 1798, after forty-three years of service to the Austrian Empire.
 Some sources claim he was destitute at the time of his retirement because the Emperor revoked his pension, though this conclusion is most likely a misunderstanding of his multiple pensions.
 In 1771, Maria Theresia honored von Kempelen with an annual pension of 1,000 ducats for his exemplary work, but after her death, her son Joseph II made drastic cuts to the benefits granted to the court's civil servants, and von Kempelen's supplementary pension was revoked in 1781.
 Upon his retirement, von Kempelen was granted a pension equal to his final salary of 5,000 Gulden, and in 1802, he sought to recover the income from his smaller annual pension by submitting a petition to Francis II, requesting compensation in the amount of 20,000 Gulden accrued in expenses in service to the crown, but was ultimately denied.

-At the time of his death in 1804, he owned a country estate in Gomba near Bratislava, but died in his apartment on the Alsergrund, a suburb of Vienna.
+At the time of his death in 1804, he owned a country estate in Gomba near Pressburg, but died in his apartment on the Alsergrund, a suburb of Vienna.

 The Wolfgang von Kempelen Computing Science History Prize was named in his honor, as was a high school in Budapest.